 Now, let’s talk about the real star of the show.
 The dressing for this pasta salad is another take on my classic Italian Dressing.
 The twist that I make on it is balsamic vinegar and added sweetness from brown sugar.
 But don’t worry, the dressing as a whole isn’t sweet – not with ingredients like crushed red pepper and lemon juice in there as well!
 This dressing is bold, complex, and seriously addictive.

-What Is In The Pasta Salad
+Ingredients In This Pasta Salad

 - Rotini Pasta – Any pasta that is small and has shape will work for this recipe, as it will grip the dressing best.
 Farfalle and cellentani pasta also work for this reason.